DIY Knit Pouf Pattern: easy home decor project

 closeup of seams on pouf

-And that my friends, is a wrap!
+And that, my friends, is a wrap!
 This really was an easy project.
-The squares knit up quickly and the sewing the knitted footstool was easy…but you just can’t rush that sewing machine needle.
+The squares knit up quickly, and sewing the knitted footstool was easy…but you just can’t rush that sewing machine needle.

 Looking for more knit and crochet patterns?